The Newport Bermuda Race is dedicated to safe sailing and fair racing:

 Systems like IRC and PHRF are simple and easy to use because they give each boat a single number.
 ORC has similar issues even though it uses a VPP to calculate ratings.
 These rules favor different “types” of boats.
 These are “type forming rules”.
 A single-number system rates some boats better in heavy winds, some better in light winds, some better when reaching and some boats better when they’re beating.
-To say this another way, the philosophy for single-number systems is “every dog has its day.”
+To say this different way, the philosophy for single-number systems is “every dog has its day.”

 IRC favors a type of boat (the IRC rule book states as much) and PHRF is based on observed performance, where local observations and some politics can come into play.
 ORC favors certain boat types due to its method of calculating stability along with other factors.

 To summarize: to provide racing for the largest number of boats and handicap them fairly, use ORR or its companion rule for lower-key racing, ORR-Ez.
 The chances of type-forming and observed performance politics are reduced drastically or eliminated.
 When the starting gun is fired two things are true: the boats have been equalized by their ORR handicap rating, and the crews that make the best decisions with the best prepared boats will be the winners.

-Is my yacht eligible for an Offshore Racing Rule (ORR) Certificate?
+Is my boat eligible for an Offshore Racing Rule (ORR) Certificate?